SaurabhNegi2299/MeetCircle/README.md

-I have created a video conferencing application by using java # MeetCircle
+I have created a Video Conferencing application by using Java # MeetCircle